Greg Luer: Woking

 On 14 July 2018, Luer signed with National League South club Woking after impressing manager Alan Dowson over a trial period.
 On 7 August 2018, Luer made his Woking debut during their 2–1 home victory over St Albans City, featuring for 72 minutes before being replaced by Paul Hodges.
 A month later, he went onto score his first goal for the club during a 1–1 draw with Concord Rangers, opening the scoring in the 29th minute.
-Following a slow start, with only one goal in fourteen league games, Luer went onto net Woking's third in a 3–1 home win over rivals, Hampton & Richmond Borough and scored a hat-trick in their reverse fixture six days later.
+Following a slow start, with only one goal in 14 league games, Luer went onto net Woking's third in a 3–1 home win over rivals, Hampton & Richmond Borough and scored a hat-trick in their reverse fixture six days later.
 He ended the 2018–19 season with nine goals in 39 appearances, though was not in the matchday squad as the "Cardinals" secured promotion with victory over Welling United in the play-off final.

 Eastbourne Borough

 On 19 June 2019, Luer rejoined Eastbourne Borough; "Sports" manager Lee Bradbury admitted he tried to sign Luer whilst manager of Havant & Waterlooville in the previous season.
 He scored 11 goals in 38 appearances during the 2019–20 season and scored five goals in 22 games in the 2020–21 season.
 Both campaigns were ended early due to the COVID-19 pandemic in England.
 He made 43 appearances in the 2021–22 campaign, scoring six goals, featuring once in the play-offs as a substitute.
 He agreed a new contract in the summer.
+He scored six goals in thirty games during the 2022–23 campaign.

+Worthing

+On 28 June 2023, Luer signed a two-year contract with National League South side Worthing.
+Manager Adam Hinshelwood praised his versatility and was also pleased that the player was from the local area.
+He played 29 league games in the 2023–24 season.
+He agreed to leave the club after mutually terminating his contract on 5 July 2024.

+Isthmian League

+On 15 July 2024, Luer rejoined Whitehawk in the Isthmian League Premier Division but terminated his contract by mutual consent on 13 November 2024 after 13 appearances.
+In March 2025, Luer joined Isthmian South East Division side Three Bridges following a short spell in the Premier Division with Horsham.

+Return to Horsham

+On 21 July 2025, Luer agreed to return to Horsham following their promotion to the National League South ahead of the 2025–26 campaign.